WillBill84/Readme-Generator/README.md

 ## Description
-This is a readme file generator which creates a readme.md file from user inputs based on a series of questions.
+This is a readme file generator which creates a readme.md file from user inputs based on a series of questions. here is a short video of how the application works: https://drive.google.com/file/d/1Rm0Ax-KYAytMkLo78QcIOExRn9PxEueB/view

 ## Installation
 you will need to install the inquirer dependency before running the application.